-After seeing this type of scenario play out in numerous ways, I am in strongly in favor of full disclosure, even if you are afraid that volunteering the information up front may hurt your chances of being hired.
-See Top Ten Interview Questions for more information See Interviewing Tips for more information
+After seeing this type of scenario play out in numerous ways, I am in favor of full disclosure, even if you are afraid that volunteering the information up front may hurt your chances of being hired.

 The phrase "the truth will set you free" is very applicable to interviewing.
 If you go into an interview trying to hide the truth or hoping it won't come up, you will not interview as well because your energy will be focused on protecting yourself from being "found out" rather than on showing the new firm why you are a strong candidate.
 A subtle but markedly different energy will come through.
 Plus, Murphy's Law dictates that what you're trying to hide will be found out.